zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

    the results of the operation.

 The actual sequence of steps may vary from the above guideline in some instances.
-For example, if the operation causes a higher priority task to become runnable the requesting task is not scheduled for execution by the kernel until *after* the higher priority task is first scheduled.
+For example, if the operation causes a higher-priority task to become runnable, the requesting task is not scheduled for execution by the kernel until *after* the higher priority task is first scheduled.
 In addition, a few operations involving microkernel objects do not require the use of a command packet at all.

-While this indirect execution approach may seem somewhat inefficient, it actually has a number of important benefits.
+While this indirect execution approach may seem somewhat inefficient, it actually has a number of important benefits:

-* All operations performed by the microkernel server are inherently free from race conditions, since they are processed serially by a single fiber that cannot be preempted by tasks or other fibers.
+* All operations performed by the microkernel server are inherently free from race conditions; operations are processed serially by a single fiber that cannot be preempted by tasks or other fibers.
 This means the microkernel server can manipulate any of the microkernel objects in the system during any operation without having to take additional steps to prevent interference by other contexts.

-* Microkernel operations have minimal impact on interrupt latency, since interrupts are never locked for a significant period to prevent race conditions.
+* Microkernel operations have minimal impact on interrupt latency;
+  interrupts are never locked for a significant period to prevent race conditions.

-* The microkernel server can easily decompose complex operations into two or more simpler operations by creating additional command packets and enqueuing them on the command stack.
+* The microkernel server can easily decompose complex operations into two or more simpler operations by creating additional command packets and queueing them on the command stack.

-* It has the potential to reduce the overall memory footprint of the system, since tasks using microkernel objects only have to reserve space on their stacks for the first step of the above sequence, rather than for all steps required to perform the operation.
+* The overall memory footprint of the system is reduced; a task using microkernel objects only needs to provide stack space for the first step of the above sequence, rather than for all steps required to perform the operation.

 For additional information see: